 Start here

-Course 1 — Recognising and Responding to Dissociation is the first course in the certificate, and the place to begin.
+Recognising and Responding to Dissociation is open to everyone and the ideal place to begin.

 - What is dissociation, and why does it matter?